What is an Applicant Tracking System?

 Scoring resumes this way can speed up the process, but it’s considered high risk to leave decision-making entirely in the hands of AI.
 The decisions could be based on biased data, and it can be hard to understand the algorithm’s choices.
 Employers are equally as responsible as AI vendors if discrimination occurs, which is why giving AI this responsibility is high risk.

 If you want to put interviewing best practices into place in your process, the short answer is yes.
-In order to be compliant, a candidate’s answers must be scored using a standardized rating guide and submission process.
+To be compliant, a candidate’s answers must be scored using a standardized rating guide and submission process.

 If it’s a panel interview, questions should be rated independently during the interview to prevent the introduction of bias.